 Antique store at Cevahir Bedesteni, Grand Bazaar

 The labyrinthine warehouse design contains nearly 120 different stores, with four different entrances (Sahaflar Kapısı, Takkeciler Kapısı, Kuyumcular Kapısı and Zenneciler Kapısı).
 Although it was originally the Kapalı Çarşı jewelry (Grand Bazaar jewelry) center, it now contains a much wider variety of goods.
-You can find everything from old watches to calligraphy artworks, and from religious rosaries to hand-made Iznik tiles, along with many other types of handicraft.
+You can find everything from old watches to calligraphy artworks, and from religious rosaries to hand-made Iznik tiles, along with many other types of handicrafts.
 There is also some silver and gold still on sale.

-Main entrance of Cevahir Bedesteni, Grand Bazaar
+The main entrance of Cevahir Bedesteni, Grand Bazaar

 It is found right in the very center of the Grand Bazaar – which is best reached by taking a tram to the Beyazit/Kapalıçarşı/Grand Bazaar stop.
 Look out for signs for the Old Bazaar.